Table of Contents

 - Room for mistakes is small as it impacts all the departments or disciplines involved

 Concurrent engineering is a powerful workflow methodology if implemented correctly that will positively impact product quality and the objectives of the company.
-However, there are no one-size-fits-all method or procedures as each company and product development will be different.
+However, there are no one-size-fits-all methods or procedures as each company and product development will be different.
 Hence, catering and putting a suitable system in place across the PPT framework is crucial to the success and a challenge faced by product managers.